 Another major benefit of the seamless surface is that there’s no place for bacteria to hide and grow.
 Quartz countertops are much more sanitary than granite or marble.
 This makes them an excellent choice not only for kitchens but for healthcare applications, commercial food preparation (especially for raw fish, chicken, and vegetables), and other situations where cleanliness is not only desired but required.
 Many of our countertops are even certified for Kosher kitchens.

-Unlike granite and marble countertops, there is no need to apply surface sealant, or to periodically re-seal the countertop.
-With practically zero maintenance, quartz countertops are the best choice for heavy-use kitchens.
+Unlike granite and marble countertops, there is no need to apply surface sealant or periodically reseal the countertop.
+With practically zero maintenance, quartz kitchen countertops Coral Springs, FL and the surrounding areas love are the best choice for heavy-use kitchens!

 The New Trend

 In the 1990s, the hot trend in kitchen renovation was granite countertops.
 Replacing the wooden and “plastic” countertops of the 1970s kitchens with a luxurious, expensive material was the thing to do, and every real estate listing would make sure to mention granite countertops.
 However, while granite quarries were resting on their laurels, quartz manufacturers were busy researching and trying out new combinations and processes, which resulted in a lineup of materials that take the beauty of natural stone and make it even better!
 Now, quartz countertops are one of the most sought-after features of the modern kitchen, along with smart appliances and open-concept planning.